 Self-employment and freelancing in South Africa

 You can start your own business or work as a self-employed person in South Africa, although you’ll need to apply for the relevant South African visa.
-Around 16.3% of South African workers are registered as self-employed, which is much lower than both the African average (around 47%) and the sub-Saharan African average (76%).
+Around 29% of all South African workers are registered as self-employed, which is much lower than the sub-Saharan African average (77%).

 If you want to register your business as a limited company in South Africa, don’t forget that you will have extra paperwork and tax requirements.